Ryder Cup: 1939 Ryder Cup

 The 1939 Ryder Cup was planned for 18–19 November at Ponte Vedra Country Club in Jacksonville, Florida; Walter Hagen was chosen as non-playing captain of the U.S. team.
 The competition was cancelled shortly after the outbreak of World War II in Europe in September.
 It would have been the first Ryder Cup to be held in Florida; the competition was not held there until 1983.

 In early April 1939, the British P.G.A. chose a selection committee of six and selected Henry Cotton as captain.
 In August, eight players were named in the team: Cotton, Jimmy Adams, Dick Burton, Sam King, Alf Padgham, Dai Rees, Charles Whitcombe, and Reg Whitcombe.
 Charles Whitcombe immediately withdrew from the team, not wishing to travel to the United States.
 With seven selected, three places were left to be filled.
 War was declared on 3 September and the British P.G.A. immediately cancelled the match: "The P.G.A. announce that the Ryder Cup match for this year has been cancelled by the state of war prevailing in this country.
 The P.G.A. of the United States is being informed."

 1941, 1943, and 1945 Ryder Cups

-The Ryder Cup was not played in these scheduled years due to World War II; by the fall of 1945, many members of the British team were still in the military.
+The Ryder Cup was not played in these scheduled years due to World War II; by the autumn of 1945, many members of the British team were still in the military.
 After a decade-long absence, it resumed in November 1947 at the Portland Golf Club in Portland, Oregon.